SAP/cf-nodejs-logging-support/docs/advanced-usage/04-dynamic-logging-level-threshold.md

 Provide the created JWT via a header field named 'SAP-LOG-LEVEL'.
 The logging level threshold will be set to the provided level for this request and corresponding custom log messages.

-**Note**: If the provided JWT cannot be verified, is expired or contains an invalid logging level, the library ignores it and uses the global logging level threshold.
+**Note**: If the provided JWT cannot be verified, is expired, or contains an invalid logging level, the library ignores it and uses the global logging level threshold.

 If you want to use another header name for the JWT, you can specify it using an environment variable: